syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Supported-and-Unsupported-features.md

 * Mouse panning is not supported in XamarinForms.UWP platform.<br/>
 <br/>
-** To avoid data loss, the digital signature is rendered in flatten form while loading a document in SfPdfViewer and the flatten can be removed while saving.
-Support for adding and editing digital signatures is not yet provided..<br/>
+** To avoid data loss, the digital signature will be rendered in flat form (editing can't be done) while loading a document in SfPdfViewer, and it won't be preserved when saving.
+Support for adding and editing digital signatures is not yet provided.